Pobega/pobega.github.io/content/posts/thinkpad-t495s-review.md

 After waiting months Lenovo finally dropped three new laptops; The ThinkPad [T495](https://www.lenovo.com/us/en/laptops/thinkpad/thinkpad-t-series/T495/p/22TP2TTT495), [T495s](https://www.lenovo.com/us/en/laptops/thinkpad/thinkpad-t-series/T495s/p/22TP2TT495S) and [X395](https://www.lenovo.com/us/en/laptops/thinkpad/thinkpad-x/X395/p/22TP2TXX395).

-For the unaware, the AMD Pro CPUs ship with Vega M APUs (Vega 6, 8 and 10 respectively depending on the CPU) which are integrated cards that pack a little more 'oomph' than Intel's offerings.
+For the unaware, the AMD Pro CPUs ship with mobile Vega APUs (Vega 8 or 10 depending on the CPU configuration) which are integrated cards that pack a little more 'oomph' than Intel's offerings.

 I purchased the laptop to run Linux (specifically Fedora Silverblue) for some dev work and light gaming, so this review will be written with that use case in mind.
+Also note that I am transitioning off of an X1 Carbon Gen3 (*i5-5200u*) so my review will be talking in comparison to that hardware pretty often.

 <br />
 # Specs <i class="far fa-check-circle"></i>